ahmedali1102/Fraud_detection_prediction/README.md

 This project aims to detect fraudulent transactions using machine learning techniques.
 The dataset used contains various features related to payment transactions, and the objective is to build a model that can accurately classify transactions as fraudulent or not.

 ## Table of Contents
-Installation
-Dataset
+-Dataset
-Exploratory Data Analysis
+-Exploratory Data Analysis
-Data Preprocessing
+-Data Preprocessing
-Model Training
+-Model Training
-Model Evaluation
+-Model Evaluation
-Results
-Contributing
-License
+-Results

-Installation
+#### Installation

 To run this project, you need to have Python installed along with the following libraries:

-numpy
-pandas
-seaborn
-matplotlib
-scikit-learn
+-numpy
+-pandas
+-seaborn
+-matplotlib
+-scikit-learn

-### About Dataset
+## About Dataset
 The dataset used in this project is payment_fraud.csv.
 It contains the following columns:

 accountAgeDays: Age of the account in days